deepnetworkgmbh/blog/_posts/2020-01-07-aksengine-advanced-networking-part1.md

 It's obvious that our nodes are getting IPs from the Azure VNET.
 Since the `azure` networking plug-in was used on the deployment, we're expecting that the `pods` also will get IP address from our custom Azure VNET.
 Let's check it out, by creating some pods.

-Open `pod/ssh-pod-a-node-0.yaml` file in an editor and change `kubernetes.io/hostname` field with the name of your first agent node (The node with IP address **10.20.0.4**).
+Open [`pods/ssh-pod-a-node-0.yaml`](/blog/assets/aksengine-advanced-networking/pods/ssh-pod-a-node-0.yaml) file in an editor and change `kubernetes.io/hostname` field with the name of your first agent node (The node with IP address **10.20.0.4**).
 In my case, it's `k8s-agentpool1-37464322-vmss000000`.

+You can find all pod definitions [here.](/blog/assets/aksengine-advanced-networking/pods/)

 Deploy a sample pod on **node-0** with the following command:
 ```